 In most cases, yes – poll workers will be required to attend mandatory training that provides skills and information to serve in their roles.
 Requirements, length of training and format (in person or virtually) varies by jurisdiction, but training is generally a few hours.

 Are poll workers with any special skills or backgrounds needed?

-Yes, bilingual or multilingual poll workers, poll workers who identify with a historically marginalized community, poll workers under the age of 40 and do not have high-risk factors for complications from COVID-19.
+Yes, bilingual or multilingual poll workers, poll workers who identify with a historically marginalized community, poll workers under the age of 40.

 Can poll workers only work part of the day?

 Most jurisdictions require poll workers to work the full shift.
 Some may allow poll workers to sign up for a shorter shift.
 Sign up to be a poll worker and let your election office know your availability.

 Is there flexibility on where poll workers serve?